We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 However, the disease is curable with medical attention, and testing is the first step.

 Chlamydia is an STI that’s contracted through sexual contact with the penis, vagina, mouth, or anus.

-Babies can contract chlamydia perinatally during incubation if the mother is living with it, which could result in issues like pneumonia and conjunctivitis.
+Babies can contract chlamydia during pregnancy if the birth parent lives with it, which could result in issues like pneumonia and conjunctivitis.

 However, men can also contract, carry, and spread the disease to others.

 One of the most significant dangers of chlamydia is its ability to go undetected.
 It might not cause visible side effects, but that doesn’t mean it isn’t dangerous.
 Its hidden threat can have lasting impacts, mostly for women.